thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

 Problem type definitions MAY extend the problem details object with additional attributes to convey additional, problem-specific information.

-Clients consuming problem details MUST ignore any such extensions that they don't recognize; this allows problem types to evolve and include additional information in the future.
+Clients consuming problem details MUST ignore any such extensions that they do not recognize; this allows problem types to evolve and include additional information in the future.

 CoAP Problem Details can be extended via the coap-problem-details-extension